Infomaniak/desktop-kDrive/infomaniak-build-tools/linux/Readme.md

 ### Debugging

+In order that all libraries are found, you might need to define `LD_LIBRARY_PATH=/usr/local/lib`in your environment variables.
 The configuration and database files are stored in the `~/.config/kDrive` directory.
 The log files will be generated in the `/tmp/kDrive-logdir` directory.